All Episodes

 Maybe that's a discussion that we should have.

-Uh but instead the discussions seem to go something like this.
+But instead, the discussions seem to go something like this.

 Please play clip three.

-There's certain things that we I can't say that it's a hate crime because Chicago police won't say it.
+There's certain things that we, I can't say that it's a hate crime because Chicago police won't say it.

 They're saying they're still investigating it.

-They're not investigating they're not done with their investigation.
+They're not done with their investigation.

 How can you say it's not a hate crime against a white person?